lucasdbrown/cora_scripts/red_team/script_plan.md

 # firmware_injection.sh description
 This method writes a backdoor directly to the firmware of a network interface card (NIC) or hard drive, allowing the attacker to maintain access even if the operating system is reinstalled.
 Firmware-level persistence is extremely hard to detect and remove without specialized tools.

+## multi_port_infiltration.sh description
+Here is an advanced Red Team script that uses multiple port infiltration by setting up backdoors on 20+ ports, escalates privileges on each port, and floods the system with multiple cron jobs.
+It manipulates system services, creates persistent cron jobs, adds backdoor users, and performs other disruptive actions like log manipulation, creating fake files and folders, and interfering with system directories.
+Creates 200 random directories as well.

 ## Running `reverse_shell.c`
 check if gcc is installed
 `gcc --version`